Set due dates on your invoices

 5. Click on the Update settings button at the top of the page to apply the changes.

-Now, for newly created unpaid invoices, Sufio will set a custom due date and display it on the invoice.
+For newly created unpaid invoices, Sufio will automatically set the due date and display it on the invoice.

 Payment terms in Shopify

-With the introduction of Shopify payment terms, you can create various payment schedules for your customers, such as net 30, net 60, or even custom terms for B2B transactions, where larger orders and extended payment periods are common.
+With Shopify payment terms, you can create different payment schedules for your customers, such as net 30, net 60, or custom terms for B2B transactions, where larger orders and extended payment periods are common.

-Shopify Plus users can set default payment terms for each company or company location of their B2B customers.
-This means that orders automatically follow the designated payment schedule.
+You can set default payment terms for each company or company location.
+This assures that orders automatically follow the assigned payment schedule.

 Alternatively, you can assign payment terms manually when creating draft orders in Shopify.